How to get a taxi in Rome: A First-Timer’s Guide

 The first piece of luggage is free.
 Additional pieces of luggage are 1€ each.

-Main Airports Taxi Fares to Rome’s city center
+Taxi Fares from the airports to Rome’s city center

 Bear in mind that those indicated below are the fees PER JOURNEY AND NOT PER PASSENGER, as established by the City Council Deliberation N. 129 dated 04.06.2021.